-- 1. Association/Link a relationship between objects.
-EXAMPLES FROM CLASS DIAGRAM; SYMBOLS HANDOUT - a) In a class diagram, this kind of relationship is called an association.
-It is represented by a solid line, possibly with a plain arrow head on one end, and possibly with an open or filled diamond on one end.
-There are multiplicities at both ends.
+1. Association - a relationship between objects.

+EXAMPLES FROM CLASS DIAGRAM; SYMBOLS HANDOUT

+a) In a class diagram, this kind of relationship is represented by a solid line, possibly with a plain arrow head on one end.
+There can multiplicities at both ends.